 PyCharm provides special view modes:

 - Full Screen mode allows you to use the entire screen for coding.
-This removes all menus from view, as well as the operation system controls.
+This removes all menus from view, as well as the operating system controls.
 However, you can use context menus and keyboard shortcuts.
 The main menu is also available when you hover the mouse pointer over the top of the screen.

-- Presentation mode - this mode is similar to the Full Screen mode, but it is designed for making presentations that involve coding with PyCharm.
+- Presentation mode is similar to the Full Screen mode, but it is designed for making presentations that involve coding with PyCharm.
 In this mode, PyCharm increases the font size and hides everything except the editor.
 If necessary, tool windows can be also displayed in this view using the corresponding items in the menu.

-- Distraction-free mode shows no toolbars, no tool windows, no editor tabs; the code is center-aligned; etc.
+- Distraction-free mode shows no toolbars, no tool windows, no editor tabs; the code is center-aligned, etc.

-Toggling full screen mode
+Toggling the full screen mode

 Besides manipulating the tool windows (show/hide or resize them), PyCharm makes it possible to maximize the entire product window, hiding the main menu.

-Toggling presentation mode
+Toggling the presentation mode

 In the presentation mode, the editor occupies the entire screen, while all the other PyCharm components are hidden.

 Besides that, the font size in this mode is larger than usual.
-You can define font size for the presentation mode in the Appearance page of the Settings dialog.
+You can define the font size for the presentation mode in the Appearance page of the Settings dialog.

-Toggling distraction-free mode
+Toggling the distraction-free mode

 In the distraction-free mode, the editor occupies the entire PyCharm frame, without any editor tabs and tool-window buttons.
 The code is center-aligned.